Minds/front/README.md

 You've fixed a bug?
 Great!
 Please submit a pull request, prefixed with `(fix): ` and a reference to the ticket that this closes.
 Spec tests are a bonus.

 #### Feature requests
-Please submit feature requests on https://www.minds.com, not this repository.
+Please submit feature requests on https://www.minds.com/groups/profile/474014579341402112/activity Please submit bug reports on https://www.minds.com/groups/profile/100000000000000681/activity, not this repository.

 ### License

-This repository is made available under the terms of the GNU Affero General Public License (AGPL).
+This repository is made available under the terms of the GNU Affero General Public License (AGPLv3).
 See individual files for details.